changyubiao/useful_decoration/README.rst

 Description
 -----------

-    I wrote some decorators that are commonly used in my work.
-And give an example if the decorator is used.
+I wrote some decorators that are commonly used in my daily work.
+And I gave an example if the decorator is often used.

 Installing
 -----------